-In Figure \ref{fig:ynsVSmSlargetrh}, we show the correct DM relic contours in the plane $y_{NS}$ vs $m_S$ for the two choices of RHN mass as $m_{N_1}=10^4$ and $10^{6}$ GeV.
+In the \textit{right} panel of Fig. \ref{fig:bp1N}, we show the correct DM relic contours in the plane $y_{NS}$ vs $m_S$ for the two choices of RHN mass as $m_{N_1}=10^4$ and $10^{6}$ GeV.
 The correct lepton asymmetry can be obtained for these two masses by fixing the mass splitting $\delta{M}=2.1\times10^{-4}$ GeV and $0.521$ GeV respectively, where $\gamma$ is fixed at $0.15-i0.15$.
 In the upper gray shaded region, the DM will come to thermal equilibrium; hence, it is disallowed in our scenario.
 The blue shaded region corresponds to $m_S>m_\sigma$.

-As already discussed, large values of $\lambda_{h\sigma}$ will lead to FOEWPT, which results in stochastic GWs.
+As previously discussed, large values of $\lambda_{h\sigma}$ will lead to FOEWPT, resulting in stochastic GWs.
 In Fig. \ref{fig:gwampspectrum}, we show the GW spectrum corresponding to the same benchmark point as in Fig. \ref{fig:bp1N}, which we call BP1.
 This is shown as a cyan star in Fig. \ref{fig:gwamp}.
 We also show the spectrum for another two choices of \{$\lambda_{h\sigma},m_\sigma$\}, as shown with yellow and red stars in Fig. \ref{fig:gwamp}.
 The details of the BPs are given in Table \ref{tab:tab1}.
 The peak lies within the projected sensitivities of the BBO and DECIGO experiments, while the low and high frequency tails extend into the sensitivity ranges of $\mu$ARES and uDECIGO-corr, respectively.

-\subsection{Consequences of Small $\lambda_{h\sigma}$}
+\subsection{Consequences of small $\lambda_{h\sigma}$}